Darrel Williams Player Prop Bets for NFL Week 17 | Kansas City vs. Cincinnati 1/2/2022

 Matchup vs. Cincinnati

-- In his lone career matchups, Williams notched zero rushing yards versus the Bengals, 42.5 fewer than his over/under in Sunday's game.
+- Williams' zero rushing yards in his single career matchup against the Bengals are 42.5 fewer yards than his over/under in Sunday's game.

-- Williams did not have a touchdown run in that contest against the Bengals.
+- Williams did not have a touchdown run in that matchup against the Bengals.

-- The Bengals have the NFL's fourth-ranked defense against the run, surrendering 92.1 yards per game.
+- Conceding 92.1 rushing yards per game, the Bengals have the fourth-ranked run defense in the league.

-- The Chiefs are up against the NFL's seventh-ranked defense when it comes to rushing TDs allowed (12 this year).
+- The Bengals have given up 12 rushing touchdowns, seventh in the NFL.

 Recent Performances

-- In last week's matchup with the Steelers, Williams rushed for 55 yards on 11 carries (averaging five yards per carry).
+- Last week against the Steelers, Williams picked up 55 yards on 11 carries (averaging five yards per carry).

-- Williams has run for 75 yards on 18 carries (25.0 yards per game) over his last three games.
+- In his last three games, Williams has racked up 18 carries for 75 yards (25.0 per game).

 Williams' Kansas City Teammates